 Mexican Hens, Mexican Hens Echeveria, Mexican Hens and Chicks

-Echeveria shaviana is an attractive succulent that forms rosettes of greyish-green to blue-gray leaves with whitish, wavy and crinkled margins.
-The short-stemmed rosettes grow up to 6 inches (15 cm) in diameter and produce offsets which form clumping mounds.
-Leaves take on a pink tinge in full sun.
-Flowers are bell-shaped, up to 0.5 inches (1.3 cm) long, up to 0.3 inches (0.7 cm) in diameter.
-They are pink outside, yellow to yellow-orange inside, and appear in summer on branched, up to 1 foot (30 cm) long stems.
+Echeveria shaviana is an attractive succulent that forms rosettes of greyish-green to blue-gray leaves with whitish, wavy, crinkled margins.
+The short-stemmed rosettes can grow up to 6 inches (15 cm) in diameter and produce offsets, forming a clumping mound with age.
+The leaves take on a pink hue when exposed to full sun.

 How to Grow and Care for Echeveria shaviana